ProfCode101/BokuBot/README.md

 ## Features

 - **Interactive Chat**: Engage in a conversation with BOKU, the chatbot assistant.
 - **Contextual Assistance**: BOKU provides answers based on a preloaded vector database.
+The vector database is built on the contents of the BRACU website.
+I collected the individual webpage urls from the sitemap of the website which are provided as a list in the [urls_list.py] file.
 - **History Tracking**: Maintains chat history for a coherent conversation experience.

 ## Requirements